How is Co-Living Disrupting the UK's Private Rental Market?

 HMOs are here to stay but the model is changing.
-Co-living and specialist or niche HMOs are becoming more normal in today’s property market.
-Whilst before landlords and developers looked to provide accommodation, now, to meet modern demand, they are creating spaces for particular demographic groups, that are not only places to live but which also foster community and cooperation.
+Co-living and specialist or niche HMOs are becoming more normal in today's property market.
+Whilst before landlords and developers looked to provide accommodation, now, to meet modern demand, they are creating spaces for particular demographic groups.

 Co-Living in the UK

 Grant: HMOs are here to stay and I think they're going to evolve a little more.
 We're going to start looking at family HMOs, where you've got multi-generational pods.